 In the same verses that call believers priests, they are called kings or at least a royal priesthood.

-We are brothers of Christ, who will reign as King, and children of the Father, who is the King.
-We are of royal blood now.
+We are brothers of Christ who will reign as King, children of the Father who is the King.
+So we are of royal blood now.

 We are anointed, chosen, and set apart for His royal priestly purposes.

 What was the job of the kings and priests?